nocksock/kloen/README.md

 Kloen is a signals library.

-It uses [alien-signals]'s reactivity system under the hood and surface API is *mostly* the same.
+It uses [alien-signals]'s reactivity system under the hood and its surface API is *mostly* the same.
-However, some differences exist in order to be able to provide some utility functions and enable a few neat usage patterns.
+Some differences exist in order to be able to provide some utility functions and make some usage patterns possible.

 ```js
 import { signal, update, computed, mutate } from "https://esm.sh/kloen"